Perturbation-based inference for diffusion processes: Obtaining effective models from multiscale data: Application: Data-Driven Coarse-Graining for Multiscale Diffusion Processes

 When the fluctuating part $p$ is sufficiently smooth, bounded, and periodic with period $L$, the coarse-grained equation is given by

 with $A=\alpha L^2/(Z_{+}Z_{-})$ and $\Sigma=\sigma L^2/(Z_{+}Z_{-})$, where $Z_{\pm} = \int_0^Le^{\pm p(y)/\sigma}\,dy$.

-To effectively use the estimation procedure based on one long trajectory of time discrete approximations of \eqref{eq:eps:sde:langevin1d}, the time discrete approximations have to satisfy a mixing condition in view of Proposition \ref{prop:conv:expect:mixing}.
-To check this condition, we assume that the time discrete approximations are the result of an Euler--Maruyama approximation.
+To effectively use the estimation procedure based on one long trajectory of time discrete approximations of \eqref{eq:eps:sde:langevin1d}, the time discrete approximations have to satisfy a mixing condition, as detailed in Proposition \ref{prop:conv:expect:mixing}.
+To check this condition, we assume that the time discrete approximations are the result of an Euler--Maruyama approximation and that $p'$ is bounded.
 Let $g_h^\varepsilon(x) := (1-\alpha h)x - p'(x/\varepsilon)h/\varepsilon$, then the Euler--Maruyama scheme applied to \eqref{eq:eps:sde:langevin1d} on $[0,t=n_th]$ can be written as